 The relationship between a meritorious 8(a)(2) and an 8(b)(7)(C) charge raises several issues.
 Section 8(b)(7)(C) anticipates that if a timely petition is filed, an expedited election will be ordered and the 8(b)(7)(C) charge will be dismissed.
-However, a meritorious 8(a)(2) charge may block the processing of the petition and prevent the Regional Office from ordering an expedited election.
 Accordingly, a Regional Office should proceed as set forth below.

-- (a) An 8(a)(2) violation is not a defense to an 8(b)(7)(C) charge.
-Accordingly, even if merit is found in the related 8(a)(2) case, the Regional Office should issue complaint, absent settlement, on a meritorious 8(b)(7)(C) charge, absent the filing of a timely petition. - (b) Since the second proviso to 10(1) bars 10(1) proceedings to enjoin an 8(b)(7) violation if merit is found to an 8(a)(2) charge against the picketed employer, an injunction should not be sought. - (c) A valid 8(a)(2) charge may block the processing of a representation petition.
-See Representation Casehandling Manual, Secs.
-11730-11731, regarding the "blocking charge" policy and a Regional Director's discretion to process a petition notwithstanding a blocking charge.
-If a representation petition is filed within a reasonable period after commencement of the picketing, further processing of the 8(b)(7)(C) charge should be held in abeyance until the 8(a)(2) charge no longer blocks the petition, at which time the Regional Office should proceed as set forth above in Sec.
-10232.2(c).
+- a) An 8(a)(2) violation is not a defense to an 8(b)(7)(C) charge.
+Accordingly, even if merit is found in the related 8(a)(2) case, the Regional Office should issue complaint, absent settlement, on a meritorious 8(b)(7)(C) charge, absent the filing of a timely petition. - b) Since the second proviso to 10(1) bars 10(1) proceedings to enjoin an 8(b)(7) violation if merit is found to an 8(a)(2) charge against the picketed employer, an injunction should not be sought. - c) If a representation petition is filed within a reasonable period after commencement of the picketing, an 8(a)(2) charge and a request to block with an offer of proof should be handled pursuant to Section 11730.2 of the Representation Casehandling Manual.